0xcircuitbreaker/quais-test/README.md

 Send tx will send a transaction from a context to an address.
 The address will be read from the address-data file.
 This script can interpret internal to external transactions and add the external txData fields that trigger the ETx precompile.
 Params:
-- Chain to send from (zone-0-0, prime, etc.)
 - Addr to send from (z0-0, p-2, etc.)
 - Value to send (100)
 `ts-node scripts/send-tx.ts zone-0-0 zone-0-0 zone-1-1 100`